Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-12-24-Q-Learning_DEP_4.md

 ## Hierarchical Bayesian Parameter Recovery

-A more principled approach treats parameter recovery as a hierarchical inference problem.
-Rather than estimating parameters independently for each individual, we simultaneously model individual-level parameters and group-level distributions.
-This approach provides several advantages: improved parameter estimates through partial pooling, explicit modeling of individual differences, and natural incorporation of group-level comparisons.
+It is possibe to approach parameter recovery as a hierarchical inference problem, where we simultaneously model individual-level parameters and group-level distributions.
+This approach provides advantages like improved parameter estimates through partial pooling, explicit modeling of individual differences, and natural incorporation of group-level comparisons.

 ```stan
 data {